apify/apify-docs/content/academy/puppeteer_playwright/browser_contexts.md

 Site visited
 ```

 Cool!
-So we've modified both our `iPhoneContext` and `androidContext`, as well as our default context (in Puppeteer), to log the message.
+So we've modified both our `iPhoneContext` and `androidContext`, as well as our default context, to log the message.

 > Note that the Puppeteer code and Playwright code are slightly different in the examples above.
 The Playwright code will log **Site visited** any time the specific URL is visited, while the Puppeteer code will log any time the target URL is changed to anything.